 STS: Mr. and Mrs. Joan Crawford at Home, Nick Adams 's Godzilla, MGM Pulls Deluxe Trailers

 PHILLIP TERRY’S THE “HEAD MAN” --- Never mind Crawford kids.
 What of hapless husbands?
 We might rate each according to respective images, being the relevant three were actors.
 Firstly Douglas Fairbanks, Jr., scion of more fame that Crawford could hope to achieve and so not ground to submission by her.
 She was besides a relative starter at the time and knew she had much to learn from him and elders, JC taught table manners from Mary amongst other proprieties.
 Call it a draw when she and Junior split.
 Then was Franchot Tone, cultivated and coming from class she lacked, knew acting besides from Group Theatre background, which she could not help respecting.
 Next and I’d say least potent of partners was Phillip Terry, who we imagine to be weak because he played weak parts in few important films he did, but wait, Terry was all-athletic at school, worked oil fields, seemingly no pushover.
 He and Joan adopted a boy they named Phillip Terry, Jr., the split leaving her with custody of this child whose name she’d change.
 Captions applied to fan gush here are smothered in present-day irony.
-“They’re a gloriously happy foursome with a normal family life,” says press of adoptive parents with Phillip Jr, soon Christopher and some-said-bad-seed Christina whose crucifixion of Mom would wait thirty more years.
-Divorce came on heels of this pose.
+“They’re a gloriously happy foursome with a normal family life,” says press of parents posed with Phillip Jr, soon Christopher, and some-said-bad-seed Christina whose crucifixion of Mom would wait thirty more years.
+Divorce came on heels of this sitting.
 Here’s my query: Did Phillip Terry, who lived till 1993, look back on his Crawford experience for publication?
 Any private comments that were eventually shared?
 I’d scour JC bios, but there are too many for my enfeebling mind to absorb.
 Imagine fun of watching a video cassette of Mommie Dearest in Terry’s den with him supplying live audio commentary.
 The movie actually takes place in large part during the Crawford-Terry marriage, though memory (mine) suggests he was nowhere depicted.
 I’d confirm but for blood oath never to sit through Mommie Dearest again.

 MGM MAKES TRAILERS SOMETHING SPECIAL --- Trailers as an art form all their own await recognition yet, but for how many were previews a highpoint of days at the show?
 They all seem identical nowadays … could that be for essentially same personnel assembling the lot?
 Greenbriar wrote of trailers in 2008 with emphasis on collecting them back before most that exist could be accessed online.
 Now we can call up most any title and find, somewhere, its original preview.
 “The Exhibitor” as bugler to the trade did March 12, 1952 coverage of MGM’s focus on two minute promos that in many a circumstance entertained as well as a lead feature.
 “Personalized” pitching often involved stars or support players brought on to share news of an upcoming attraction.
 These had been done from the thirties forward … Bela Lugosi for Mark of the Vampire, the four stars of Libeled Lady together in offscreen antics, lavish trailers a signal to exhibition that no stone would stay unturned where selling was the goal.
 Just as animation had its wing, so too did trailers.
 Sometimes the two would merge, as when cartoonists drew one minute’s length on behalf of Adam’s Rib, a sort of teaser to go out in addition to a longer lure for the 1949 comedy, latter featuring narration by “a Smith named Pete,” a man who habitually found himself funnier than others did, or is it just me?
 However way, Smith surely helped Adam’s Rib, his trailer a curiosity if not a joy listening to.
 This and a plethora of others stream at TCM address.
 One I could not locate however was It’s a Big Country, which has Gary Cooper riding out to his ranch mailbox where word awaits of the 1951 Metro omnibus.
 The preview was around on 16mm, but nowhere now it seems, unless under an Internet stone I have left unturned.